The Ultimate Sole Trader Tax Guide For Self-Employed and Small Business Owners

 You might be able to reduce this tax bill by using your Self Assessment tax return to claim your business-related expenditures.
 Some expenses are relevant to almost every self-employed person.
 Stationery and home computers are two key examples.
 If you take notes of appointments, log finances or carry out Zoom calls, you can buy the related home office supplies (provided they’re used purely for business purposes) and claim tax relief on them.
 More money in the bank?
 Yes please.

-Expenses also tend to be more sector-specific.
+Sole trade expenses also tend to be more sector-specific.
 Say, for example, that you’re a personal trainer—you could claim on your gym membership or any advertising costs for your classes.
 Likewise, for beauticians, equipment costs and the rent you pay for your studio can both be claimed on as they’re purchased purely for the purpose of your business.
 But no matter what you claim you can easily track all expenses and receipts in FreshBooks.

 Whatever you do, don’t forget to keep evidence of the expenses you’re claiming for.
 While you don’t have to submit receipts along with your Self Assessment, it’s possible that HMRC will request proof of your deductions.
 For this reason, all invoices, bank statements and receipts should be kept safe and in good condition in case of an investigation.